Nominerdene-Munkhtuya/Nominerdene-Munkhtuya/README.md

 ## About Me 😄

 Hi, I'm Nomi!
 I'm a graduate from Lund University in Sweden with a newly developed interest in web development.
-My journey in tech srtaed with AI, data analysis and machine learning.
+My journey in tech started with AI, data analysis and machine learning.
 I'm always excited to learn new technologies and collaborate on exciting projects.

 - 🌱 I’m currently exploring **Machine Learning** and **Data Visualization**.